Family of man murdered by neighbour criticise ‘toothless’ police response

 Family of man murdered by neighbour criticise ‘toothless’ police response as force refers itself to watchdog

-Father-of-three Matthew Boorman was stabbed 27 times on his doorstep by Can Arslan, who had laid in wait for him to return home from work.
+Father-of-three Matthew Boorman was stabbed 27 times on his doorstep by Can Arslan

 The family of a man who was murdered by his neighbour after being subjected to years of threats and abuse have criticised the police and authorities for their “toothless and ineffective” response to the danger he posed.